VladimirSimonovski1/Protractor_Jasmine_Tests/README.md

 ## How to run the tests:

-1. Open terminal & enter command: **npm run test**
+1. Open terminal & enter command: **npm run test** (it will format the code, run the tests, create and open a HTML report from the test execution)
-3. Expect an HTML test report to automatically open in browser after test execution.
+2. Expect an HTML test report to automatically open in browser after test execution.
 Location to the report: **reports/test-report/QAMINDTestReport.html**